aws/amazon-chime-sdk-android/README.md

 ### Video

-> Note: You will need to bind the video to `VideoRenderView` in order to display the video.
+> Note: You'll need to bind the video to a VideoRenderView to render it.

-> * A local video tile can be identified using `isLocalTile` property.
+> A local video tile can be identified using the isLocalTile property.

-> * A content video tile can be identified using `isContent` property.
+> A content video tile can be identified using the isContent property.
 See Screen and content share.

-> * A tile is created with a new tile ID when the same remote attendee restarts the video.
+> A tile is created with a new tile ID when the same remote attendee restarts the video.

 You can find more details on adding/removing/viewing video from [building-a-meeting-application-on-android-using-the-amazon-chime-sdk](https://aws.amazon.com/blogs/business-productivity/building-a-meeting-application-on-android-using-the-amazon-chime-sdk/).

 #### Use case 11.
 Start receiving remote videos.

-By default, you’ll not receive remote videos after session started.
-You can call `startRemoteVideo` to start receiving.
+You can call startRemoteVideo to start receiving remote videos, as this doesn’t happen by default.

 ```kotlin
 meetingSession.audioVideo.startRemoteVideo()